openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/preoccipitalNotch
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Preoccipital notch' is an anatomical entity.
-It is part of the occipital lobe.
+   :definition: Is an anatomical entity.
+Is part of the occipital lobe. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002698) ('is_a' and 'relationship')]
    :description: Small indentation on the inferior surface of the cerebral cortex at the border of the occiptal and parietal lobes.
-It is considered as a landmark because the occipital lobe is located just behind the line that connects that notch with the parietoccipital sulcus (adapted from Wikipedia).
+It is considered as a landmark because the occipital lobe is located just behind the line that connects that notch with the parietoccipital sulcus (adapted from Wikipedia). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002698)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0109223
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002698#preoccipital-notch-1
    :name: preoccipital notch